J-VonDohren/C-_Hospital_System/README.md

 # C-_Hospital_System
-this repository goes through the process of creating a hospital system in C# following key object oriented principles.
+This repository contains a hospital system project developed in C#.
+The project demonstrates the application of core object-oriented programming principles, including:
+* Encapsulation
+* Inheritance
+* Abstraction
+* Polymorphism
+Additionally, it highlights thoughtful code refactoring practices to enhance clarity, maintainability, and performance.